-Reference should be 80% of primary sources (journals, proceedings) and 20% of secondary (books etc.).
-It is arranged sequentially based on the serial number on the citation and writtend using Vancouver style.
-Citation of references is used by writing the name of the author or write numbers referenced library at the end of a sentence.
-Please use a reference software like Mendeley, Zotero, etc to make the citation work easier.
+The minimum number of references should be 15 references.
+Reference should be 75% from primary sources (journals, proceedings) and 25% from secondary (books, etc.).
+References no more than the last 10 years.
+It is arranged sequentially based on the serial number on the citation and written using the Vancouver style.
+Citation of references is used by writing the name of the author or writing numbers referenced library at the end of a sentence.
+Please use reference software like Mendeley, Zotero, etc, to make the citation work easier.